 Republican gubernatorial candidate Tom Foley, center, speaks to supporters as his wife Leslie, right, looks on after defeating John McKinney in the Republican primary for Connecticut governor, Tuesday, Aug.
 12, 2014, in Waterbury, Conn.

 In this Monday, July 28, 2014 photo, Tom Foley, the endorsed Republican candidate for Connecticut governor campaigns, center, talks with New Britain Mayor Erin Stewart, left, and her chief of staff John Healey, right, in New Britain, Conn.
 Foley is running against Republican John McKinney in Connecticut's Aug.
 12 primary for governor.

 There are estimates that less than 20 percent of the 430,000 registered Republicans in Connecticut will show up in tomorrow’s state GOP gubernatorial primary.
 The contest is between party-endorsed candidate Greenwich businessman Tom Foley and challenger state Senate Minority leader John McKinney of Fairfield.

 One of two Republican candidates for Connecticut governor, state Senator John McKinney, is calling for a partial elimination of the state's personal income tax.
 McKinney said on Thursday that the plan would eliminate the tax on those earning $75,000 or less, beginning in 2017.

-Republlican candidates for governor Tom Foley, left, and John McKinney square off during a debate held at the Hartford Courant building Thursday, July 17, 2014, for the two Republicans running for governor in Connecticut.
+Republican candidate for governor John McKinney speaks at a debate held at the Hartford Courant building Thursday, July 17, 2014, for the two Republicans running for governor in Connecticut.
+McKinney, of Fairfield, is the Senate minority leader in Connecticut.
 Foley is a businessman from Greenwich and former U.S. ambassador to Ireland.
 McKinney, of Fairfield, is the Senate minority leader in Connecticut.